 When I used to do ready to wear alterations, I'd wince when a garment needed a sleeve alteration.
 Its because it's really tricky to change how a sleeve is set into an armhole.
 In fact, one of the projects that made me realize that tailoring is a really stressful job, was when a client of mine needed me to take up the shoulders at the shoulder seam, reducing the size of the armhole, and therefore reducing the ease and resetting the sleeve.
 Until that point, I was relatively fearless, but it was during the course of that project that I really started to see why its a very risky alteration.

 When working with a sewing pattern, you might need to add or reduce sleeve ease, and there is a specific formula that helps you know the exact amount of ease you need to set the sleeve.
 I found it in Lori Knowles's book, The Practical Guide to Patternmaking for Fashion Design.
 And I've used it a lot ever since.
-In this post, I'm going to discuss 2 of the most common sleeve alterations, and I've included a worksheet that you will need to download and print out so you can use the sleeve ease formula when working with your own sewing pattens
+In this post, I'm going to discuss 2 of the most common sleeve alterations, and the sleeve ease formula when working with your own sewing pattens

 1. Sleeve Alteration 1: Slimming the Sleeves

 As I discussed, in the previous post, getting the sleeves to the right proportion for your body is really important.
 You want your sleeves to have enough ease to be able to bend your arms, (that can be around 1.5 inches) but an excess of fullness can create the illusion of extra weight on the body.
 You want to have some space between your arms and waist, and if your sleeves are too full, you will end up with too much fabric at your mid section, which isn't always flattering.

 Last week, I showed the way I reduced fullness by adjusting my pattern like this: